wyncode/C36_midterm_adrian_jaboa_leigh_natalie/client/README.md

 INTRODUCTION:

 1- Who are we?
   First of all, thank you for taking the time to read this.
 This is Mixed in Miami, developed by a small group of student developers from Wyncode Academy.
-We seek to help enthusiast drinkers who are interested in learning the art of cocktails by providing the resources of great drink recipes.
+We seek to help drink enthusiasts who are interested in learning the art of cocktails by providing the resources of great drink recipes.

 2- Members of Mixed in Miami
     - Adrian Garcia